edward210400/proj_1340/README.md

   6. Allows the user to remove a specific spending.
   7. Allow user to categorize their spendings.
 For example: food, shopping, transportation etc.
   9. Provide them with tips on how they can save more money.
 The program will provide details on how much money they can spend each day and provide a recommended amount of spending in each category.
-  10. Provide users with a monthly report on where they spent their most money based on the categories.
+  10. Provide users with a monthly report, an overview of of their spendings on that month.